 With it’s built in LED lights and fan system, this tent offers some of the comforts of home without breaking the bank.

 It is easy to assemble and offers room for 2 queen sized beds.
+That way you can be close to your kids but not too close.
+Unless it gets cold and you need them for their heating qualities.

 - Built in LED light and fan systems with illuminated wall switch